 Abstract: Humanity faces numerous problems of common-pool resource appropriation. arxiv.org

 There is a nascent yet growing body of literature that is exploring this new area of research of causal analysis in the confines of deep neural networks.
-Functional Causal Model (FCM) that are generative models, as well as structured variational approximators parameterized by recurrent neural networks for nonlinear state space models are some new approaches that open a window for such tasks.
-Such model innovations have significance for high-level decision-making, that is even less well understood.
+Functional Causal Model (FCM) which is a generative model, as well as structured variational approximators parameterized by recurrent neural networks for nonlinear state space models are some new approaches that open a window for such tasks.
+Such model innovations have significance for high-level decision-making that is even less well understood.
 It has been shown that human decision-making is limited by computational complexity, and given the resource constraints imposed on decision-makers, such new model approaches will require new theories of decision-making, that do not exist currently.